Laverlin/Yet-Another-Sailing-App/README.md

 Sounds good, but unfortunately Navionics does not have an API to import routes...
 Fortunately, Navionics mobile app has an option to export saved Route in a well known format.
 Unfortunately, there is no option to export it directly to the Watch Application, so we need some intermediate service which should be able to accept Routes from Navionics mobile App and has an API for import Routes to the watch application.
 It turns out that for such kind of scenarios chat bots, like Telegram bots, work surprisingly good.
 So, in general it works like this:
 - plan your route in Navionics mobile app or web-site.
-- open Navionics mobile app and export your route to Telegram bot, named "YAS-NavGarminBot" (you have to install telegram messenger on your iPhone or Android and type @YAS-NavGarminBot in search to enable the bot)
+- open Navionics mobile app and export your route to Telegram bot, named "YA-SailingBot" (you have to install telegram messenger on your iPhone or Android and type @YA-SailngBot in search to enable the bot)
-- in response YAS-NavGarminBot will send back your user id
+- in response *YA-SailingBot* will send back your user id
 - you have to put this ID in settings of Yet-Another-Sailing App, using Garmin Connect mobile application. (open Garmin Connect mobile app, then tap device icon on the top row -> Activities, Apps & More -> Activities & Applications, choose Yet Another Sailing App and tap Settings).
 You need to do this just once, any uploaded route will have the same user id, unless you change your Telegram account.
 - now open YAS app on your watch and choose Route -> Load Routes.
 - choose route and you ready to go!
 UP and DOWN buttons on your watch will change current waypoint.
 START/STOP button will start/stop track recording, just like in *Cruise* mode

-Couple notes about NavGarmin telegram bot:
+Couple notes about YA-SailingBot telegram bot:
 - Navionics allow to change route name but for some reason does not export it.
 But you can change Route name using /rename command
 - Use /list command to get list of available routes and /delete:<id> command to delete route by id
+- /myid command will send you string with your id

 In **Cruise** mode
 - press start/stop button to start/stop recording.
 This option available only if GPS signal strong enough (gps indicator yellow or green)
 - press back button to add new lap.
 Laps statistic available in *Laps View*.